Loading...

 The Real Cost of Waiting: Why Speed Is the Strategy

 In Dubai specifically, the risk of waiting is amplified.
 Companies restructure faster here than in most jurisdictions.
-A debtor can set up a new entity, transfer operations, and leave the old company as an empty shell — same office, same people, different licence.
+A debtor can set up a new entity, transfer operations, and leave the old company as an empty shell.
 Your claim is suddenly against a legal entity with no assets.
-It's legal, it's common, and it happens while you're waiting for a reply to your last email.
+The creditors who recover the most are the ones who engage local professionals the fastest.

 Frequently Asked Questions